qiz-li/lovelace-soft-ui/README.md

 ![Lovelace Soft UI dark theme](docs/images/soft_ui_dark.jpg)

 # Let's do it!
+OK so you've decided to redo your UI, don't worry, your UI will look as great as the screenshots following these **3 simple steps**!

 ### Alternatives
 **[@Savjee](https://github.com/Savjee)'s [Button Text Card](https://github.com/Savjee/button-text-card).** If you are only looking to implement this style on a button, this is the way.
 It is very easy to install and set up.
 The downside, however, is that you will not be able to implement this style on any other card.